 Sukiyabashi Jiro is located an eight-minute walk from Toyosu Station on the Tokyo Metro Yurakucho Line.
 Here, you can enjoy sushi that would normally cost several tens of thousands of yen for a limited lunch for as little as 1,000 yen.

 Starting at 11:30 a.m.
 Monday through Saturday, a limited 25-serving set of nigiri with a small bowl of rice and soup is offered.
 The number is quite limited, so we recommend getting there early.
-The sushi is quickly made by the owner at the small counter, and it is said that the rice and the ingredients melt in your mouth at once!
+The sushi is quickly made by the owner at the small counter, and it is said that the rice and ingredients melt in your mouth at once!

 Find out more about Sukiyabashi Jirou Toyosu here on Google maps.